+SUPPORTING AFFIRMATION

-SUPPORTING AFFIRMATION Indictment No.
+Indictment No.

-STATE OF NEW YORK )
+STATE OF NEW YORK)

-COUNTY OF ERIE ) SS
+COUNTY OF ERIE) SS

-CITY OF BLIFFALO Ś
+CITY OF BUFFALO)

-State, affirms the truth of the following statements under penalties of perjury.
+an attorney licensed to practice in the courts of this State, affirms the truth of the following statements under penalties of perjury.

-- 1. I am counsel for the defendant, who is charged in this indictment with criminal possession of a weapon in the second degree (Penal Law § 265.03[3]) for her alleged possession of a loaded 9mm pistol underneath the driver's seat of her vehicle. - 2.
+- I am counsel for the defendant, who is charged in this indictment with criminal possession of a weapon in the second degree (Penal Law § 265.03[3]) for her alleged possession of a loaded 9mm pistol underneath the driver's seat of her vehicle. - 2.
 I make this affirmation in support of my motion for the relief described below.
 This affirmation is based on information and belief, the source of which is my review of the discovery provided by the prosecution.